new5558/Jutyper-Data-Science-Docker-Boilerplate/README.md

 ## Status

-Proof of concept.
-There are many things to be tuned and fixed.
+**Proof of concept 🚧**: There are many things to be tuned and fixed.

+## Why we need this
+When doing machine learning project, one of the problems data science practioners face is depedencies and environment mismatched problem.
+For example, installing tensorflow GPU support on NVIDIA GPU required correct version of CUDA and CUDNN.
+With container boilerplace, we can predefined environment and depedencies to make our model **easier to be trained on cloud instances** and **controllable environment for deployment**.

 ## Getting start:
 Fast and easy notebook equipped with out of the box data science tools